vSEK1RO/Libs/README.md

   YourType ** ptrarr = ptrarr_init_YourType(len);
 }
 ```
-The functions are the same as for arrays, but you cannot use count, countArr, find, findArr and search min max.
+The functions are the same as for arrays, but you cannot use `count, countArr, find, findArr` and search `min, max`.

 Using an array of pointers and regular array, you can create and use two-dimensional arrays.
 Here's an example code that creates a two-dimensional array filled from 0 to 99:
 ```c